true-happiness/true-happiness.github.io/principles_of_happiness/why_true_happiness.md

 <h2>World Peace is Not Possible Without True Happiness.</h2>

 There is a world difference between what happiness and True Happiness is. <strong>Happiness is achieved by fulfilling our desire.
 True Happiness is achieved by overcoming it.</strong> True Happiness is about giving.
 Happiness is mostly about taking.
 True Happiness is not dependent on anything.
-Happiness is always depends on something.
+Happiness is always depend on something.
 Happiness is relative happiness.
 True Happiness is absolute happiness.
 Happiness needs to be satisfied.
 True Happiness is the state of already being satisfied.
 Happiness is a chasing.
 True Happiness is that of a coming home.

-The problem with happiness is that <strong>happiness could be attained in any ways imaginable</strong> from taking our kids our to dinner, sacrificing our lives for others, stealing billions of dollars, or getting a tattoo.
+The problem with happiness is that <strong>happiness could be attained in any ways imaginable</strong> from taking our kids to dinner, sacrificing our lives for others, stealing billions of dollars, or getting a tattoo.
 By <a href="/principles_of_happiness/what_is_happiness">definition</a>, happiness is a match between what we want from reality and what reality is.
 No where does the definition of happiness tells us what to want or what we should change the reality into.
 Its only requirement is for us is to match the reality with our want in order to produce happiness.
 This therefore leave us with a freedom to want anything.

 Despite the nebulous nature of happiness, happiness could still be generalized into 3 main types.